reiver/article-20250227/README.md

 And, they can take their followers and who they follow with them, etc, to the new account.

-And (eventually) they can take their content with them, too.
+And, (eventually) they can take their content with them, too.

-And (if they are making their income on social-media) can take their livelihood with them, too, when they escape.
+And, (if they are making their income on social-media) can take their livelihood with them, too, when they escape.

 That is part of the value of decentralization.